khendarg/hvordan/README.md

     do cut -f1-6 $DIR/psiblast.tbl > ../famXpander_trimmed/$DIR.tbl
 done
 ```
 Failing that, symlink all of the table files into the same directory.
-Do note that the bottleneck in report generation is parsing these tables.
+Do note that the bottleneck in report generation is parsing these tables. **Avoid this if you value your time!**
 ```bash
 mkdir ../famXpander_flat
 for DIR in `ls`